 MFTH 604.
 Advanced Qualitative Methods.
 4 Units.

-Prepares doctoral students to conduct and evaluate qualitative research in marital and family therapy and family studies.
-Introduces students to a social constructionist critique of research and teaches them to think broadly about research paradigms and design—considering questions such as the researcher's role and relationship to the research process, objectivity, reflexivity, credibility, and the construction of knowledge.
-Students examine various qualitative methodologies—including grounded theory, ethnography, phenomenology, narrative and conversation analysis, and participatory-based action research.
-Students engage in a grounded theory research project relevant to family processes and/or clinical practice.
+Preparation to conduct and evaluate qualitative research in marital and family therapy and family studies.
+Introduction to a social constructionist critique of research which includes considering questions such as the researcher's role and relationship to the research process, objectivity, reflexivity, credibility, and the construction of knowledge.
+Examination of qualitative methodologies including grounded theory.

 MFTH 605.
 Advanced Quantitative Methods.
 4 Units.

-Focuses on survey research design and data analysis, as well as experimental and quasi-experimental design—and their application to marriage and family therapy/family studies.
-Topics include questionnaire and item design, measurement, sampling designs, research idea development, relational hypotheses formation, survey planning and management, systemic clinical data measurement, logic of analysis, and problems of statistical interpretation.
-Critically examines threats to internal and external validity, as well as control of plausible alternative hypotheses.
+Focuses on survey research design and data analysis.
+Includes research idea development, relational hypotheses formation, survey planning and management, questionnaire and item design, sampling, systemic clinical data measurement, logic of analysis, and problems of statistical interpretation and threats to internal and external validity.

 MFTH 606.
 Issues in MFT Research.
 4 Units.